HideakiAtsuyo/Hex-Virtualization/README.md

 ## :fire: What does it do ?

-- [x] Virtualizes code into instructions which only Hex.VM can understand
 - [x] Has support for a decent amount of opcodes, as said, this is made for educational purposes and as such I believe these opcodes are enough for people to learn and build on
 - [x] Easy to use, understand, and build on